All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Accelerated Muscle Loss

-Without adequate protein, your body breaks down muscle tissue to supply amino acids for essential functions.
+Without adequate protein, your body breaks down muscle tissue to supply amino acids for important functions.
 Over a 12-month GLP-1 treatment course, this can amount to losing 15 to 25 pounds of muscle alongside fat loss.

 Metabolic Slowdown